Vokerlee/assembler-x86-64-hacking/5.1.  Hash-table's research/README.md

 ## Jenkins hash

 The last candidate in out list is Jenkins hash.
-It is interesting, tthat it has a  simple realization (`D = 22.42`):
+It is interesting, that it has a  simple realization (`D = 22.42`):

 ```C++
 int operator()(char* string)